 Example – Unique users per acquisition channel

-You want to see how many unique users have started playing your game from each of your acquisition channels.
+This example demonstates how to see how many unique users have started playing the game from each of our acquisition channels.
+The data from the demo game shall be used.

 - Drag the Unique Users Measure in to the Columns panel